 A sunny island that is not only a good place for tourists, but for solar water applications as well: The French Island of Mauritius experiences a great demand in support schemes for solar water heaters, albeit the administration of the programmes is showing some administrative difficulties.

 From the 1st of April 2010 on, Mauritius is going to have a new grant scheme for solar water heaters (SWH) of Mauritian Rupees (MUR) 5,000 (EUR 120*).
 “The purpose of the solar water heater programme is to encourage the switch from electricity and gas to renewable energy,” Arvind Deesoruth from the Technical Support Unit of the Maurice Ile Durable Fund (MID) within the Ministry of Renewable Energy and Public Utilities, explains.
 The Mauritian Government has decided to include a grant for solar systems of MUR 5,000 under new criteria and guidelines in its 2010 budget, in order to assist 50,000 households with purchasing solar water heaters.
-The programme is going to run until December 2015 (for further details, please see the database of incentive programmes).
+The programme is going to run until December 2015.
 According to Deesoruth, grants will be provided only for products which meet the standards the Mauritius Standards Bureau (MSB) will define for it

 In his November 2009 budget speech, Dr. the Hon.
 Rama Sithanen, Minister of Finance and Economic Empowerment, declared the previous incentive programme to have been “an outstanding success”.
 According to Sithanen, MUR 290 million have been approved for 29,000 solar water heaters - in excess of the MUR 250 million earmarked in the Maurice Ile Durable Fund.